Sausage and Corn Stuffed Zucchini

 It really is a one dish dinner since it contains protein and lots of vegetables.
 But I do often serve it with a salad and usually with a loaf of bread, like easy artisan or sourdough artisan.

-And you can literally take this recipe and use other ingredients to make different flavored stuffed zucchini.
-How about a chili-powdered flavor with ground turkey, beans, and corn with jack cheese?
-Curry flavor with chicken, peppers, and onions with feta?
-You get the idea!
+You can literally take this recipe and use other ingredients to make different flavored stuffed zucchini.

 Can you freeze stuffed zucchini?